Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Implementation

 \section{\name{} Implementation}

-In this section, we explain how our system achieves low latency while achieving real-world scalability, including monitoring multiple cells per operator across all their allocated frequency bands.
-To this end, we show how the radio units acquire IQ samples, process them, and how the sub-components communicate with each other.
+In this section, we explain how our system achieves both low latency and real-world scalability, including monitoring multiple cells per operator across all its allocated frequency bands.
+To this end, we show how the radio units acquire and process IQ samples and how the sub-components communicate with each other.

-As an overview, in \autoref{fig:latency}, we show the messages exchanged between the UE and the eNodeB, the actions of our system's subcomponents in response to these messages, and their associated mean latencies.
+As an overview, in \autoref{fig:latency}, we show the messages exchanged between the UE and the xNB, the actions of our system's subcomponents in response to these messages, and their associated mean latencies.